appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/network-access.md

 - rubygems.org

-Gradle wrapper needs access to below URL to download Gradle
+The Gradle wrapper needs access to the below URL to download Gradle.

 - services.gradle.org

-Android Build Tools need access to following URLs to download new build tools and NDKs
+Android Build Tools need access to the following URLs to download new build tools and NDKs:

 - dl-ssl.google.com/android/repository
 - dl.google.com/android/repository